 Manual Registry Tweak: Run as Administrator

-Open regedit through the start menu search or run box and then browse down to the following key, substituting “.zip” for the file extension that you are looking for.
+- Then browse down to the following key, substituting “.zip” for the file extension that you are looking for.
 (Note that the find dialog helps here)

 Double-click on the file to enter the information into the registry.
 Now you’ll see that the “runas” section is identical to the “open” section: